REST API

 ### Request Size Limits

-By default, Firebolt enforces request size limits of 2 MiB for User Engines, and 32 KiB for the System Engine.
-If you exceed these limits, you will get an error like:
+By default, Firebolt enforces a request size limit of 2 MiB per query on user engines.
+If you exceed this limit, you will get an error like:

 ```